XAT 2023 Strategy

 2. XAT 2023 Strategy: Decision Making

 Decision Making or often called Business Decision Making is a section that would be new for the candidates.
 This is a section that has scenarios of business problems or HR problems and tells you to choose the best option or order the options from most effective to least effective to solve the problem given in the question.
 It consists of 7 to 8 passages that have 2-3 questions each.
 The total number of questions is 21.
-The preparation for this section is more or less practising the old set of papers as there is no syllabus for this section.
+The XAT 2023 strategy for this section is more or less practising the old set of papers as there is no syllabus for this section.
+In the XAT 2023 exam, using the logic of the question not your own interpretation helps.
+Solving Decision Making questions through the lens of Law, Practicing lots of questions from the past year papers is an important part of your XAT 2023 strategy.

 3. XAT 2023 Strategy: Quantitative Ability and Data Interpretation